Boris Feldman Bio

 Boris Feldman specializes in securities litigation, mergers and acquisitions, and Federal appellate work.

-During his 30 years in Silicon Valley, Boris has represented many of the leading companies in the tech world: Google, Facebook, Genentech, Netflix, Salesforce, LinkedIn, and Hewlett-Packard.
+During his 30 years in Silicon Valley, Boris has represented many of the leading companies in the tech world: Google, Facebook, Genentech, Netflix, Salesforce, LinkedIn, Snap, and Hewlett-Packard.
 (For a complete list, click here).

 The individuals whom Boris has represented are an honor roll of innovators and entrepreneurs: Marc Andreessen, Carol Bartz, Eric Benhamou, Marc Benioff, Herb Boyer, Sergey Brin, Vint Cerf, John Doerr, Carly Fiorina, John Hennessy, Steve Jobs, Arthur Levinson, Ray Noorda, Larry Page, Ross Perot, Eric Schmidt, Al Shugart, Robert Swanson, and Mark Zuckerberg.